 If the Appeals Council denies your application, you can file your case in Federal District Court.
 This option is basically a civil lawsuit.
 You can use this lawsuit to have your Social Security’s handling of your claim reviewed.

 Hope for the best

 You may feel let down after a denial for SSDI benefits.
 Fortunately, you may be able to gain those benefits after a review of your application.
 It may seem scary to have to go to court over your benefits.
-However, you may be able to get an approval at the first reconsideration stage.
+However, you may be able to get approval at the first reconsideration stage.
 Your benefits and well-being are worth fighting for.